-Corporations subject to these rules are required to capitalize not only direct costs but an allocable portion of most indirect costs (including taxes) that benefit the assets produced or acquired for resale.
+Corporations subject to these rules are required to capitalize:

+- 1. Direct costs, and - 2.
+An allocable portion of most indirect costs (including taxes) that (a) benefit the assets produced or acquired for resale, or (b) are incurred by reason of the performance of production or resale activities.

 See Regulations section 1.263A-1(e) for indirect expenses that must be capitalized and those that may be currently deductible.

-Interest expense paid or incurred during the production period must be capitalized and is governed by special rules.
-For more information, see Regulations sections 1.263A-8 through 1.263A-15.
+Interest expense paid or incurred during the production period of designated property must be capitalized and is governed by special rules.
+For more details, see Regulations sections 1.263A-8 through 1.263A-15.